shara111/fragments/README.md

 4) The command to install the nodemon package, so that it automatically reload the server whenever the code changes: npm install --save-dev nodemon

+Also, Linting command is used to check your code for linting errors npm run lint

 5) Debugging
 To run the vscode debug mode, navigate to the run and debug tab, and select the launch program configuration press f5 to start debugging